 - Adhere to physical/social distance requirements posted by the organization.
-These are based on state andlocal requirements.
-When at training, wear a face covering if you are outside of your car.
+These are based on state and local requirements.
+Wear a face covering if you are outside of your car.

 - Ensure your child’s personal equipment, cleats, balls, shin guards etc. are cleaned and sanitized before andafter every training.

 - Ensure your child’s clothing is washed after every session.